Open menu

 Construction: 2022

-The exhibition encourages a dialogue between heritage objects and modern artworks.
-For instance, a plaque bearing the words ‘Chamber of the Five Classics’ in the Qianlong Emperor’s hand that typically hangs in an annex hall to the east of the Palace of Heavenly Purity, which served as the imperial study is prominently displayed in the west wing at the beginning of the exhibition.
-The Five Classics include some of the oldest surviving Chinese texts and are the central works of Confucianism.
+The exhibition encourages a dialogue between historical artifacts objects and contemporary artworks.
+One example is a plaque inscribed with the words “Chamber of the Five Classics,” written by the Qianlong Emperor.
+Normally displayed in the eastern annex of the Palace of Heavenly Purity, once the imperial study, it is now prominently displayed at the exhibition’s entrance.
+The inscription references the Five Classics, some of the oldest surviving Chinese texts that form the foundational works of Confucianism.

 Project Gallery